philipstubbs13/MedLog/README.md

 * <b>Insurance</b> - Add page that has information about a user's insurance company, including company name, policy holder name, policy number, insurance company contact information, and comments.

 * <b>Health goals</b> - Add page where you can set health goals for yourself and keep track of your progress, making it easier to accomplish your goals.

+* <b>Additional Charting Options</b> - Ability to chart blood pressure, blood sugar, and other important information that will help you and  your doctor better track your health.

 ## <a name ="Issues"></a> Issues